Formatting numeric results table

 Remarks

 You use a format specifier to create a format string.
-The format string is of the following form: Axx
+The format string is of the following form: Axx, where

 -